-So one might ask why, even after the disciple's death, the editors were still not completely transparent, but left the enigma of the author's identity tantalizingly uncertain for those who were not familiar with the apostle's life and mission.
-Following the same line of reasoning, the editors did not divulge more details about the author in order to prevent violence to his tomb, where his body had been laid to rest.
-The same need for precaution may have prompted the anonymity surrounding the identity of the 'two other disciples' (Jn 21,2), whom we identified above as the apostles Philip and Andrew.
+were not familiar with the apostle's life and mission.
+Following the same line of reasoning, the editors did not divulge more details about the author in order to prevent violence also to his tomb, where his body had been laid to rest.
+The same need for precaution may have prompted the anonymity surrounding the identity of the 'two other disciples' (21,2), whom we have identified as Philip and Andrew.
 If Eusebius, Clement and Polycrates are correct, Philip the apostle was buried at Hieropolis, not far from Ephesus, although others maintain that this must have been tomb of Philip the evangelist.
 Seen against the background of hostility and persecution, the enigma around the identity of the author is understandable, both in his life and after his death.

 Having reframed the "Johannine Question" in this way, not as a guessing game or as a literary device to create the illusion of apostolicity, but rather as an expedient to protect the beloved disciple and his earthly remains from violence and damage, it is necessary to admit that there is actually no ambiguity about his identity.
-There were just those on the inside who knew and those on the outside who did not know.
-To explain the mystery of this enigma, there is no need to invoke another author.
-To postulate another disciple is to miss the
+63 There were just those on the inside who knew and those on the outside who did not know.
+The enigma has no need for another author to explain its mystery.
+To postulate another disciple is to miss the point, to be on the outside, to impose a meaning that was not intended-eisegesis of the most aggressive kind.
+There is only one beloved disciple and, as Hengel has so comprehensively documented, he is "one towering theologian and founder of a school", as well as being author of all five books of the Johannine corpus and leader of the Church in Asia Minor.
+He is also, perhaps to Hengel's disappointment, a Galilean fisherman, apostle, disciple, seer, teacher and elder-'the Elder' of the elders.